California communities bring Thanksgiving to wildfire survivors

 From celebrity chefs to concerned residents, volunteers served thousands of Thanksgiving meals Thursday to survivors of the most destructive and deadliest wildfire in California.

-Among those pitching in were noted chefs José Andrés and Guy Fieri, who oversaw meal preparations for evacuees at Chico State University in Butte County, California.
+Among those pitching in were the noted chefs José Andrés and Guy Fieri, who oversaw meal preparations for evacuees at California State University at Chico in Butte County.
 The Camp Fire there is "a fire like no other fire in America," Andrés told NBC News' Steve Patterson.

 "You feel for the people who had to go through it," he said.
 "We hope that plate of food gives them a sense that America cares for them."

-Former California Gov. Arnold Schwarzenegger tweeted a photo of himself helping in the kitchen at Chico State.
+Former California Gov. Arnold Schwarzenegger tweeted a photo of himself helping in the kitchen.
 The image was accompanied by gratitude to Andrés "for all you’re doing for the victims of our fires and the first responders."

 Organizers estimated that 15,000 plates would be served on campus Thursday.